Parker782001/FinalProject/README.md

 6 changed carousel on front page

-7 changed code for carousel to last longer
+7 changed code for carousel intervals

 8 Changed color of price text